Tail Distribution of Regret in Optimistic Reinforcement Learning: Main Results

 We analyze a UCBVI-type algorithm that uses the following bonus function:

-Here $k\in\{0,\dots,K-1\}$ denotes the episode index, $n\ge 1$ denotes the number of visits to the corresponding state–action pair, \text{\KD} refers to the bonus used in the $K$-dependent algorithm, and \text{\KI} refers to the bonus used in the $K$-independent algorithm.
+Here $k\in\{0,\dots,K-1\}$ denotes the episode index, $n\ge 1$ denotes the number of visits to the corresponding state–action pair, and $\alpha\in[0,1]$ and $\mu>0$ are tunable parameters. \text{\KD} refers to the bonus used in the $K$-dependent algorithm, and \text{\KI} refers to the bonus used in the $K$-independent algorithm.

 The term $K^\alpha$ in the definition of $b_h^k(\cdot)$ plays the role of a global exploration budget that directly controls the aggressiveness of the bonuses.
-In the original minimax UCBVI analysis of \citet{azar2017minimax}, as well as in the subsequent instance-dependent analysis of \citet{simchowitz2019non}, the exploration terms scale only logarithmically with the time horizon, roughly as $\sqrt{{\log(KSAH)}/{n}}$, which is tailored to control of the expected regret.
+In the original minimax UCBVI analysis of \citet{azar2017minimax}, as well as in the subsequent instance-dependent analysis of \citet{simchowitz2019non}, the exploration terms scale only logarithmically with the time horizon, roughly as $\sqrt{{\log(KSAH)}/{n}}$, which is tailored to control the expected regret.
 In contrast, our bonuses scale as $\sqrt{(S\ln 2 + \mu K^\alpha)/n}$ (or $\sqrt{(S\ln 2 + \mu (k+1)^\alpha)/n}$ in the $K$-independent case), so that the uncertainty radius around the empirical model grows polynomially in $K$.
 This more conservative choice incentivizes sustained exploration even in later episodes: when the algorithm has visited a state--action pair only moderately many times, the bonus remains substantial and pushes the optimistic value estimates upward.
-From a tail perspective, this is precisely what allows us to derive nontrivial bounds on $\mathbb P(R_K \ge x)$ for large thresholds $x$, at the price of a controlled polynomial dependence on $K$ inside the bonus which will affect the expected regret.
+From a tail perspective, this is precisely what allows us to derive nontrivial bounds on $\PP(R_K \ge x)$ for large thresholds $x$, at the price of a controlled polynomial dependence on $K$ inside the bonus which will affect the expected regret.

 The UCBVI algorithm with the above bonus function is presented in Algorithm~\ref{algo:UCBVI-gap}.
 The input consists of the finite-horizon MDP parameters $(H,\mathcal S,\mathcal A,r)$, the initial state $s_0$, and the family of bonus schedules $\{b_h^k(\cdot)\}$.
 In the initialization step, the algorithm sets all visit counts $n_h^0(s,a)$ to zero and uses the uniform distribution $\hat P_h^0(\cdot\mid s,a)=\tfrac1S$ as an initial model of the dynamics.